helloworldless/davidagood.com/content/blog/five-orders-of-ignorance/index.md

 This also put me in mind of this line from Cracking The Coding Interviews:

-> TODO (paraphrasing for now): Clarify the question and requirements with interviewer.
-After all, writing code before understanding the problem wastes company time and money.
+> a developer who just codes something without understanding what she is
+> expected to create wastes the company's time and money